Opinion | Earth is fighting for her life. We’re the pandemic.

 I called Mullikin to get his thoughts about Earth’s current convulsions and what our response should be.

 First, he said, the wildfires are the result of a confluence of rising temperatures and poor forest management.
-But many West Coasters don’t want to talk about the need for logging, culling and controlled burning of forests; while others don’t want to hear about climate change.
+But many West Coasters don’t want to talk about the need for logging, culling and prescribed burning of forests; while others don’t want to hear about climate change.

-Another problem, he said, says, is our inability to merge the macro (climate change is a global problem) with the micro (oh, damn, my house is one fire!).
+Another problem, he said, is our inability to merge the macro (climate change is a global problem) with the micro (oh, damn, my house is on fire!).
 The first seems too much to handle; the second is local in the extreme.
 But a truly global policy without exceptions is essential if local eruptions are to be prevented.

 As for Biden’s list of planet-altering proposals, Mullikin is skeptical, and he’s right to be.
 There is little evidence throughout his political career that Biden ever really prioritized the environment and combating climate change.
 Even as vice president, he reportedly wasn’t involved in the Obama administration’s signature accomplishment of helping make the Paris climate agreement a reality.